 There is some semblance of local food at the strip in Pantai Menggiat.
 We also booked one dinner at Bumbu Bali and were rewarded with authentically spiced local fare.

 One thing that Nusa Dua lacks is the legendary Balinese sunsets you enjoy in Seminyak or Kuta.
-However, take a 45 minute drive to the shore temple of Uluwatu and not only do you get rewarded with stunning sunset, there is also the kecak performance that is really atmospheric.
+However, take a 45 minutes drive to the shore temple of Uluwatu and not only do you get rewarded with a stunning sunset but there is also the kecak performance that is really atmospheric.

 To stay in a private Villa or Resort?
 Private beach makes all the difference.

 Kids club or no?
-The clubs are well-oiled machinery and some are already included in the price you pay.
+The clubs are well-oiled machineries and some are already included in the price you pay.

 Beach activities: Very basic, for proper surfing go to Tanjong Benoa.